 - No feature for parents to monitor calls or texts

 The Gabb Z2 was created to help parents keep their children safe without adding to the screen time dilemma playing out everywhere around the world.
-The phone comes with a limited number of pre-installed apps and internet access is not included in the $19.99/month basic cell phone plan.
-But as long as your child doesn’t need internet access or specific apps, this is a great option for basic calling and texting.
+The phone comes with a limited number of preinstalled apps, but Internet access is not included in the $19.99/month basic cell phone plan.
+As long as your child doesn’t need Internet access or specific apps, this is a great option for basic calling and texting.

-The Gabb Z2 does run a modified version of Android 10, but it offers limited app installation as a way to cut down on kids’ screen time.
-However, the phone does include a headphone jack, built-in speakers, and dual cameras.
+The Gabb Z2 runs a modified version of Android 10 while offering limited app installation as a way to cut down on kids’ screen time.
+However, the phone includes a headphone jack, built-in speakers, and dual cameras.